Isle of Man: Offshore Business Sectors

 See Offshore Business Review – Insurance for a more general treatment of captive insurance companies.

 The captive insurance sector has been quite successful in the Isle of Man, if not quite matching Guernsey.
-At end-March 2012 there were 132 captives and 16 long-term (life) companies on the island.
-According to the Insurance and Pension Authority's annual report for 2011/12, non-life sector funds under management for the year ended 31st December 2012 remained the same as for the previous twelve months, finishing at GBP5.5 billion.
+In 2018 there were 106 captives on the island.
 For the most part, entities within the Isle of Man’s non-life sector, predominantly captive insurers, tend to maintain a conservative asset mix that is high in cash and cash equivalents.

 PCC legislation was included in the Companies (Amendment) Bill 2002, and in 2004 the FSC promoted regulations which to allow the use of PCC structures for international collective investment schemes.